Richmond Town Square

+Defunct mall in Cuyahoga County, Ohio, U.S.

-Richmond Town Square was a super regional shopping mall known locally as 'Richmond' or 'Richmond Mall', located in Richmond Heights, Ohio, a suburb of Cleveland, at the intersection of Richmond Road and Wilson Mills Road.
-It opened on September 22, 1966 as Richmond Mall, and was developed by famous mall developer Edward J. DeBartolo Sr. Original anchors were Sears and JCPenney, alongside a Loews Theater and Woolworths.
+Richmond Town Square was a super-regional shopping mall known locally as 'Richmond' or 'Richmond Mall', located in Richmond Heights, Ohio, a suburb of Cleveland, at the intersection of Richmond Road and Wilson Mills Road.
+It opened on September 22, 1966 as Richmond Mall, and was developed by mall developer Edward J. DeBartolo Sr. Original anchors were Sears and JCPenney, alongside a Loews Theater and Woolworths.
 The mall included in-line tenants such as Richman Brothers and Winkelman's.

 Mall features

 The Richmond Town Square Branch of the Cuyahoga County Public Library opened in the mall in 1988.
 Originally housed in a freestanding boutique kiosk, the branch showed significant circulation growth.
 The kiosk was forced to close in August 1998 due to a major renovation of the mall, but the branch library reopened in September 1999 in a 1200 sqft location by the northeast mall entrance, next to Sears.